 TP 3Ps Bidets and Wet Wipes.
 We’ve talked a lot about bidets and toilet paper over the past few weeks as the wash or wipe Q&A has become a hot topic with sales of bidets sky-rocketing.
 An important message that came out of the misinformation about a ‘toilet paper shortage’ was the ‘only flush the ‘3Ps” [poop, pee & (toilet) paper] warning that was flagged up as people started using kitchen roll, tissues and perhaps the worst offender, wet wipes as alternatives and in doing so clogging up the sewers or posing a risk to aquatic life.
 It’s worth considering that although some wipes claim to be biodegradable/compostable all is not as it seems.
-If you’re buying eco disposables to reduce your landfill footprint, I’m afraid you may be misled, unfortunately none are 100% biodegradable or compostable.
-Even if they do flush away and pass through the (sewer) system, they will still end up lingering in landfills [it’s the ‘ for how long?’ that’s relevant] and/or as mentioned before they potentially cause damage to marine life.
+If you’re buying eco disposables to reduce your landfill footprint, I’m afraid you may be misled.
+Unfortunately none are 100% biodegradable or compostable via the toilet, only if added to your home composting buckets.
+The Cheeky Panda brand are one of the few to make this point fairly clear and are high on our trustworthiness list.
+If wipes are flushed away and pass through the (sewer) system, they will still end up lingering in landfills [it’s the ‘ for how long?’ that’s relevant] and/or as mentioned before they will potentially cause damage to marine life.

 Turn your Toilet Paper into a Wet Wipe.
 This leads us onto the safest options and products that are able to ‘Turn your Toilet Paper into a Wet Wipe’, with the added advantage that they’re generally lightweight and portable.
 Let’s begin with Fohm Co which offers a wonderful option that can be used to turn tp into wet wipes for big bums or even babies bums, ‘Get the most out of your TP.’
 As they say in the blurb, ‘Dry toilet paper is the worst.
 Use too little, and you won’t feel clean.
 Use too much, and risk skin irritation.
 People are adding Fohm to their toilet paper so they can use less TP and still feel ridiculously clean.’
 Perfect!